 Advanced freedivers who dive deeper follow a different rule; they fix their neutral buoyant point at one-third of the planned depth.
 But at the beginning of your freedive training, use the above-mentioned technics!

-Learning how to weight yourself for freediving is important in order to have safe, comfortable and enjoyable dives.
+Learning how to weigh yourself for freediving is important in order to have safe, comfortable, and enjoyable dives.
 What can you experience if your weighting is not correct?

 Using not enough weight leads to a difficult dive.
 You will struggle to swim down, descending will be hard and requires too much energy and oxygen.
 You will get easily exhausted.

 Putting too much weight on is clearly a safety violation.
-It will too make you descend smooth, but ascending will be painful and dangerous.
-Also, it increases the chance to have blackout.
-If this would happen, you will sink down because you are overweight and it will be very difficult/impossible to rescue you.
+It will too make you descend smoothly, but ascending will be painful and dangerous.
+Also, it increases the chance of having a blackout.
+If this happens, you will sink down because you are overweight and it will be very difficult/impossible to rescue you.

 Inspired?
 Pin It!